Shin Megami Tensei 5 trailer shows off the main character's half-demon form and more fabulous hair

-Shin Megami Tensei 5's latest trailer is all about the half-demon Nabohino form of our main character, the main perk of which still seems to be fabulous hair.
+Shin Megami Tensei 5's latest trailer is all about the half-demon Nahobino form of our main character, the main perk of which still seems to be fabulous hair.

 Longtime Shin Megami Tensei fans – or folks who picked up a recent Switch re-release – may recognize that thus far, this is almost a shot-for-shot retelling of the third game in the series, Nocturne.
 From the world getting gobbled up by demons, our lead becoming a not-demon being, right down to the female lead opposite our main character, Shin Megami Tensei 5 couldn't be more Nocturne if it tried.
 There's a reason Atlus re-released Nocturne on the Switch – it's a wonderfully weird JRPG that still deserves to be played.
 If the fifth game in the series, which is coming exclusively to Switch on November 12, can match or somehow surpass Nocturne's chaotic ideas while refining the series' classic combat and demon fusion, it's sure to be a memorable spectacle.